OpenNetLab/AlphaRTC/README.md

 docker load -i alphartc.tar.gz
 ```

-Ubuntu 18.04 or 20.04 is the only officially supported distro at this moment.
+Ubuntu 18.04, 20.04, and 22.04 are the only officially supported distros at this moment.
 For other distros, you may be able to compile your own binary, or use our pre-provided Docker images.

 ## Compilation